zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

 Create a :file:`prj.conf` file to define the application's default kernel configuration.
-This file can contain settings that override or augment platform-configuration settings.
+This file can contain settings that override or augment board-configuration settings.

-The contents of the supported platform configuration files can be viewed in :file:`~/rootDir/architectureDir/configs`.
+The contents of the supported board configuration files can be viewed in :file:`~/rootDir/boards/BOARD/BOARD_defconfig`.

 Before you begin
 ----------------